-Accepted as the high school equivalent in US and Canada, the GED Test has changed the lives of so many since its inception in 1942.
-ACE reports state that, every year, approximately 500,000 drop-outs take a GED credential.
-So what is diploma GED?
+Accepted as the high school equivalent in US and Canada, the test has changed the lives of so many since its inception in 1942.
+ACE reports state that, every year approximately 500,000 drop-outs take a GED credential.
+So what isdiploma GED?
 What does it test?
-And, what are the benefits of attaining a diploma GED?
+And, what are the benefits of attaining a diploma?

-Developed and delivered by the GEDTS, a program of the ACE, the GED is a high school equivalent credential intended for non-graduating adults.
-High school completion being the basic educational qualification required for further studies and for employment in US, GED provides non-graduates with a bridge for advanced education and work.
-Here is a list of GED essentials for you:
+Developed and delivered by the GEDTS, a program of the ACE, it is a high school equivalent credential intended for non-graduating adults.
+High school completion being the basic educational qualification required for further studies and for employment in US, it provides non-graduates with a bridge for advanced education and work.
+Here is a list of essentials for you:

-- GED is conducted by ACE in partnership with states and jurisdictions across US.
+- It is conducted by ACE in partnership with states and jurisdictions across US.
 The test is administered internationally, as well.
-However, you cannot obtain a diploma GED through online testing.
-GED can only be taken at designated test centers.
+However, you cannot obtain a diploma through online testing.
+The test can only be taken at designated test centers.

-- The minimum age requirements for attaining a diploma GED vary from jurisdiction to jurisdiction.
-For example, the minimum age requirement for taking a GED credential is 16 years in North Dakota, while the same is 17 years in California.
+- The minimum age requirements vary from jurisdiction to jurisdiction.
+For example, the minimum age requirement is 16 years in North Dakota, while the same is 17 years in California.

-- GED credentials also vary, based on the test taking jurisdiction.
+- The credentials also vary based on the test taking jurisdiction.
 Some offer a diploma, while others bestow successful candidates with a certificate.

 - The test takes exactly seven hours and five minutes to complete.